just-the-docs/just-the-docs/docs/training/std-1.md

     * DO NOT spam ping
     * Pay attention to relevant objectives and pings.
     * Switch it OFF by clicking anywhere on the HUD that doesn't have a button.
-....Keep it off if it's a laggy fight.
+        * Keep it off if it's a laggy fight.

 + Commands
     * /1 OIC - If there is no current OIC, or you are a higher rank than said OIC, this assigns you as OIC.